roman-milk/roman-milk.github.io/daughter-lusts-for-her-sexy-daddy.md

+===

- ****** Daughter Lusts For Her Sexy Daddy ****** byNonStopFunGuy© "Mmm, Daddy, I fuckin' love your cock," I told him at some point, while slurping on it.
+"Mmm, Daddy, I fuckin' love your cock," I told him at some point, while slurping on it.
 It was pretty obvious I did.
 I couldn't get enough of it in my mouth, pumping back and forth, and licking and kissing up and down the sides.

  Daddy muttered a response that made me laugh.
 "I loved you in that black outfit early this morning," he snickered, "but, apparently, not even as much as you loved Elena's pussy the other day."